dknight/whoopee/2024-01-05 lua-cheatsheet.md

   another `table`.
 - `#`: table length operator.

-!!! warning
+!!! tip
-    Remember!
     Tables in Lua start at index 1, not from 0.

 ```lua
 someTable = {} -- creates new empty table, aka table constructor